julianecassidy/roots-of-possibility/src/content/services/animal-assisted.md

 Dottie worked alongside me for one school year at Littleton High School before taking a hiatus to have some knee surgeries – and while at LHS, she was beloved, being featured in the student newspaper The Lions Roar, and even getting her own two-page spread in the 23-24 yearbook!

 Therapy animals such as Dottie can provide a wealth of benefits to both clinician and client.
-Therapy animals have been found to:
+Therapy animals have been found to<sup>1</sup>:
-Decrease stress, including reduced cortisol, blood pressure & heart rate Help increase self-esteem
+- Decrease stress, including reduced cortisol, blood pressure & heart rate
+- Help increase self-esteem
-Lessen feelings of loneliness
+- Lessen feelings of loneliness
-Provide comfort to aid in alleviating anxiety and depression symptoms Enhance the development of a non-judgmental safe space to better conduct therapy
+- Provide comfort to aid in alleviating anxiety and depression symptoms
+- Enhance the development of a non-judgmental safe space to better conduct therapy

+For children and youth with attachment trauma in particular, animal-assisted interventions with canine co-therapist Dottie Lou may provide extra relief by helping to establish a safe space rooted in unconditional love and acceptance.

+Check out Dottie’s Instagram at [@dottielou_therapydog](https://www.instagram.com/dottielou_therapydog/)!

-(Koukourikos, K. et. al. (2019).
+<sub><sup>1</sup> Koukourikos, K. et. al. (2019).
 Benefits of animal assisted therapy in mental health.
 International Journal of Caring Sciences, 12(3), 1898.
-Retrieved from https://internationaljournalofcaringsciences.org/docs/64_koukorikos_review_12_3.pdf)
+Retrieved from https://internationaljournalofcaringsciences.org/docs/64_koukorikos_review_12_3.pdf</sub>

-For children and youth with attachment trauma in particular, animal-assisted interventions with canine co-therapist Dottie Lou may provide extra relief by helping to establish a safe space rooted in unconditional love and acceptance.

-Check out Dottie’s Instagram at [@dottielou_therapydog](https://www.instagram.com/dottielou_therapydog/)!